danielsobrado/spring-cloud-kafka-microservices/README.md

 The [default](https://github.com/spring-cloud/spring-cloud-config/issues/87) way to use Eureka and Config Server is to use Config First bootstrap.
 Essentially, you make eureka server a client of the config server but you don't make the config server a client of eureka.

+For this example I assume that the DB can be made highly available by using an enterprise license, I'm not scoping making MySQL highly available here.

 ### Service Discovery High Availability (Eureka Server)

 We'll configure Eureka Server as a Cluster for High Availability.